URC Policies and Guidelines

 URC awards, available on a competitive basis, are short-term (12-month), non-renewable grants, capped at the amount specified in each category.
 All fees and expenses should fall within the total dollar amount awarded, and should be spent within the 12-month award period.

-1. Nothing that binds the University to a future expense or commitment is permissible;
+Of Note- Nothing that binds the University to a future expense or commitment is permissible;

-2. Nothing that could be construed as part of a faculty member's usual operating expenses is permissible (e.g., the purchase of a pc/laptop/tablet/cell phone; conference travel and/or attendance, regular salary/benefits, or any other regular operating expense not listed herein)
+- Nothing that could be construed as part of a faculty member's usual operating expenses is permissible (e.g., the purchase of a pc/laptop/tablet/cell phone; conference travel and/or attendance, regular salary/benefits, or any other regular operating expense not listed herein)

-• Children's Healthcare of Atlanta (CHOA)
+o Children's Healthcare of Atlanta (CHOA)

-• Georgia Tech Department of Biomedical Engineering
+o Georgia Tech Department of Biomedical Engineering - Student Assistance - funding for undergraduates and graduate students

 All policies apply to currently awarded URC grants and are not retroactive.

-• Purchase of equipment of a sort involving normal operations (e.g., personal computers, standard laboratory equipment in the field);
+Non-allowable expenses include, but are not limited to:- Purchase of equipment that supports standard day-to-day operations (e.g., computers, standard laboratory equipment in the field)

-• Publishing costs of any kind;
+- Publishing costs of any kind

-URC awards are small, non-renewable grants, designed to be completed within one 12-month time period, beginning to end.
+No-cost Extension (NCE)URC awards are non-renewable grants, designed to be completed within one 12-month time period, beginning to end.
 While it is not routine practice for the URC to grant No-Cost Extensions, on occasion additional time is needed due to extenuating circumstances that may have hindered the completion of the project within the standard 12-month time period.
 Upon approval by the URC faculty co-directors, one NCE is permitted for a project after the original 12-month award cycle.

 The URC faculty co-directors will consider written requests for No-cost Extensions to include the following:

-• Requested NCE date range (up to 12 months, maximum).
+- Requested NCE date range (up to 12 months, maximum).
 Include the begin and end dates.

-• Research progress.
+- Research progress.
 A detailed timeline of progress made on the current project.
 Include the date research actually began.

-• A brief narrative stating the reason(s) preventing completion of the current URC project.
+- A brief narrative stating the reason(s) preventing completion of the current URC project.
 Include the awarded end date.

-• A detailed justification for No-cost Extension request that includes a list of planned steps leading to the completion of the project by the end date of the NCE
+- A detailed justification for No-cost Extension request that includes a list of planned steps leading to the completion of the project by the end date of the NCE

-• If the original budget is reallocated or adjusted, include the new budget and a detailed justification for the budget changes.
+- If the original budget is reallocated or adjusted, include the new budget and a detailed justification for the budget changes.

 Send the no-cost extension request to the attention of the URC Administrative Support at urcappl@emory.edu.